 Skip to main content

 When it comes to protecting your digital identity and business data, passwords alone aren’t cutting it anymore.
 With cyberattacks becoming more sophisticated and user credentials being one of the most common entry points for hackers, an extra layer of security is no longer a nice-to-have.
 It’s a must.
-That’s where two-factor authentication, or 2FA, comes in.
+That’s where two-factor authentication, or 2FA, and multi-factor authentication, or MFA, comes in.

-Two-factor authentication (2FA) is a security process that requires users to verify their identity in two different ways before they can access an account, application, or system.
+Two-factor authentication (2FA) is security process that requires users to verify their identity in two different ways before they can access an account, application, or system.
+Multi-factor authentication is the same process, but may involve more than two factors.
+The two names can often be used interchangeably.

-Think of it as a double lock.
-Instead of just entering a username and password (which can be guessed, stolen, or leaked), you’re also asked to verify with a second factor, like a code sent to your phone or a fingerprint scan.
+Think of it as having multiple locks.
+Instead of just entering a username and password (which can be guessed, stolen, or leaked), you’re also asked to verify with additional factors, like a code sent to your phone or a fingerprint scan.

-2FA is based on verifying something you know (your password) and something you have (like your mobile device or authentication app).
+2FA and MFA are based on verifying something you know (your password) and something you have (like your mobile device or authentication app).

 Not all second factors are created equal, but these are the most widely used: